-- b.
-Step 2 - i.
-If a complainant chooses not to meet with the alleged harasser, or no agreement for resolution of the complaint has been reached, or an agreement for resolution has been breached by the alleged harasser, a complaint may be filed with the superintendent or designate. - ii.
-The complaint should include the specific incident(s) that form the basis of the complaint and the definitions of sexual harassment/harassment which may apply; however, the form of the complaint will in no way restrict the investigation or its conclusions. - iii.
-The employer shall notify in writing the alleged harasser of the complaint and provide notice of complaint or investigation. - iv.
-In the event the superintendent is involved either as the complainant or alleged harasser, the complaint shall, at the complainant's discretion, be immediately referred to either BCPSEA or a third party who shall have been named by prior agreement of the employer and the local who shall proceed to investigate the complaint in accordance with Step 3 and report to the board. - c.
-Step 3 - i.
-The employer shall review the particulars of the complaint as provided by the complainant pursuant to Article E.2.3.b.i.
-The employer may request further particulars from the complainant.
-Upon the conclusion of such a review, the employer shall: - (1) initiate an investigation of the complaint and appoint an investigator pursuant to Article E.2.3.c.iii below, or; - (2) recommend mediation or other alternative disputes resolution processes to resolve the complaint. - ii.
-Should the complainant not agree with the process described in Article E.2.3.c.i(2), the employer shall initiate an investigation.
-The employer shall provide notice of investigation. - iii.
-The investigation shall be conducted by a person who shall have training and/or experience in investigating complaints of harassment. - iv.
-The complainant may request: - (1) that the investigator shall be of the same gender as the complainant; and/or - (2) an investigator who has Aboriginal ancestry, and/or cultural knowledge and sensitivity if a complainant self-identifies as Aboriginal.
+- a.
+If a complainant chooses not to meet with the alleged harasser, or no agreement for resolution of the complaint has been reached, or an agreement for resolution has been breached by the alleged harasser, a complaint may be filed with the superintendent or designate. - b.
+The complaint should include a description of the specific incident(s) that form the basis of the complaint and the definitions of sexual harassment/harassment which may apply; however, the form of the complaint will in no way restrict the investigation or its conclusions. - c.
+The complainant may request that the employer consider an alternative dispute resolution process to attempt to resolve the complaint. - d.
+The employer shall notify in writing the alleged harasser of the complaint and provide notice of complaint or investigation. - e.
+In the event the superintendent is involved either as the complainant or alleged harasser, the complaint shall, at the complainant's discretion, be immediately referred to either BCPSEA or a third party who shall have been named by prior agreement of the employer and the local who shall proceed to investigate the complaint in accordance with Step 3 and report to the board.

+11. Step 3 - Formal Resolution Process

+- a.
+The employer shall review the particulars of the complaint as provided by the complainant pursuant to Article E.2.10.a.
+The employer may request further particulars from the complainant, including information about any requested alternative dispute resolution process.
+Upon the conclusion of such a review, the employer shall: - i. initiate an investigation of the complaint and appoint an investigator pursuant to Article E.2.11.c below, or;

+- ii. recommend mediation or other alternative dispute resolution processes to resolve the complaint. - b.
+Should the complainant not agree with the process described in Article E.2.11.a.ii, the employer shall initiate an investigation.
+The employer shall provide notice of investigation. - c.
+The investigation or other formal resolution process shall be conducted by a person who shall have training and/or experience in investigating complaints of harassment. - d.
+The complainant may request an investigator, mediator or facilitator who: - i. is of the same gender as the complainant; - ii. is Indigenous, and/or has cultural knowledge and sensitivity if a complainant self-identifies as Indigenous; - iii. is a person of colour if the complainant is a person of colour.